An epic enthralling road to Mount Baldy in Apache County

-Mount Baldy is a high mountain peak at an elevation of 3.408m (11,181ft) above the sea level, located in Apache County, in northeastern Arizona in the United States.
-It is the highest point in the White Mountains.
-It's one of the highest mountain roads of Arizona.
+Mount Baldy is an extinct volcano at an elevation of 3.408m (11,181ft) above the sea level, located in Apache County, in the U.S. state of Arizona It's one of the highest roads of Arizona.

 Set high in the White Mountains on the northeastern corner of the state, the road to the summit is totally unpaved.
 A 4x4 vehicle is required.
 It is not generally snow-free until late June or even July in some years.
 The top of the peak is on the eastern edge of the Fort Apache Indian Reservation and access is closed to non-tribal members.